-Record responses in the unit required (such as acres, bushels or dollars).
+Record responses in the unit required (such as acres, bushels, or dollars).
 If a respondent gives an answer in a different unit, write the answer outside the printed box, convert it to the required unit, and record the converted data in the box.
 If the answer is "none", check the "none" box.
 Record all zeros (unless instructions indicate to enter a specific Code to indicate none or zero, such as when using Value Codes).

 Make sure to record data to the nearest whole number, unless a decimal point is printed in the box.
-Locate numbers correctly in relation to decimal points, and fill in every space printed after the decimal.
-Use zeros as fill when answers are not given to as many decimal places as required, or are given in whole numbers.
+Locate numbers correctly in relation to decimal points and fill in every space printed after the decimal.
+If the respondent is unable or unwilling to provide a value to the exact number of decimal places, put zeroes in the decimal places instead.